 Each property is described in books called "assessment rolls" that are open for examination at the clerk's or assessor's office during regular office hours.
 You may also view properties other than your own.
-Personal Property rolls are generally kept in alphabetical order by name of the owner.

 Assessment roll contains the following for each property: